This page at a glance

 For various reasons, things haven’t worked out exactly as we’d hoped.
 The innovative approach to ministry has gone, and the church has become somewhat ‘monochrome’, built around sermons and not much else.
 It has become dissatisfying for many people.

-We have been invited to be part of the team leading a large (150) senior high youth group (our role is more or less being interested older people and serving in the kitchen) and have been involved personally with encouraging and supporting many of the youth.
-We have also taken up our new understandings about social justice by building and growing Justice and Mercy group, developing new programs and seeking to educate and encourage the pastors and congregation to see this as an essential part of the good news of Jesus.
+Nevertheless we were able to take up our new understandings about social justice by building and growing Justice and Mercy group, developing new programs and seeking to educate and encourage the pastors and congregation to see this as an essential part of the good news of Jesus.

 Almost by accident, we also became part of a small house church originally linked to our church but now independent, and for eight years we have shared life and mission with an enthusiastic group of mostly young adults while still attending “big church” – just as George Barna has predicted would happen.